keyboard-ergonomics/keymacs/README.md

 (carpalx simulator shows >70% of home row usage on default corpus of English texts).

+### Additional remaps

+I strongly recommend remap `Control` keys in upper rows instead of placing defaults in lower row.
+For example on my Lenovo I did remap to `CapsLock` for `LCtl` and to `Enter` for `RCtl`.
+So they placed on left and right side of home row now (and `Enter` was moved to original `Ctl` keys).
+It depends on a keyboard model.

+You would like remap `Alt` keys too because `Meta` key (that called `Alt` on PC keyboards) is very actively used in Emacs.

 ### Navigation keys

 Emacs by default uses holding Control and pressing `F` `B` for